-- a.
-Winery development on a lot identified by the county as being listed on the National Register of Historic Places (NRHP) and California Register of Historic Places (CRHR) shall be required to preserve the structure(s).
-Modifications or demolition of the structures shall only be approved based on recommendations from a cultural resource report that meets county guidelines. - b.
+- b.
 Winery development within 100 feet of perennial or intermittent streams shall submit a cultural resource study prior to approval of grading or building permits.
 Cultural sites identified in the study and recommended for avoidance and protection shall be protected as recommended in the cultural resource study. - 8.
 Outdoor Amplified Music.
-All events featuring outdoor amplified music or amplified speech shall comply with Chapter 17.37 (Noise Standards).
-For any events occurring between 7pm and 10pm, a noise analysis shall be submitted to the

-Department demonstrating that the noise standards will not be exceeded.
-No outdoor music will be allowed after 10 p.m.

-- 9. Wine Caves.
+All events featuring outdoor amplified music or amplified speech shall comply with Chapter 130.37 (Noise Standards).
+For any events occurring between 7pm and 10pm, a noise analysis shall be submitted to the Department demonstrating that the noise standards will not be exceeded.
+No outdoor music will be allowed after 10 p.m. - 9.
+Wine Caves.
 The use of subterranean space for winery facilities in natural or manmade caves shall be in compliance with all applicable building and fire codes, and permit requirements. - H. Micro-Wineries and Small Vineyards.
-Wineries that do not meet the minimum acreage requirement for a commercial vineyard, as defined under Subsection C, or the minimum lot size under Table 17.40.400.1 shall be allowed in compliance with Table 17.40.400.3, subject to the following requirements in this Subsection:
+Wineries that do not meet the minimum acreage requirement for a commercial vineyard, as defined under Subsection C (Definitions), or the minimum lot size under Table 130.40.400.1 (Wineries Allowed Uses Matrix) below, shall be allowed in compliance with Table 130.40.400.3 (Micro-Winery and Small Vineyards Use Matrix) below, subject to the following requirements in this Subsection: